 Skip to content

-AI risk, governance & controls
+AI compliance, governance & controls

 I help risk, compliance and product leaders turn AI from a regulatory exposure into a controlled, auditable capability – grounded in EU AI Act requirements, NIST AI RMF and real-world model and operational risk practice.